-- 1. Bucket Calves must be tagged by June 1st. - 2.
-Only youth 12 & under are eligible to show bucket calves. - 3.
+- 1. General 4-H Rules, Animal Rules, and Livestock Health Requirements apply - 2.
+All Bucket Calves will be required to go across the scale during county fair weigh-in. - 3.
+Bucket Calves must be tagged by June 1st. - 4.
+Only youth 12 & under are eligible to show bucket calves. - 5.
 There will be two bucket calf classes: 7-9 years old and 10-12 years old.
-A grand and reserve champion will be selected from each class. - 4.
+A Grand and Reserve Champion will be selected from each class. - 6.
 Calves may be bulls, steers or heifers.
-They may be beef or dairy animals; and will show in the same class. - 5.
+They may be beef or dairy animals; and will show in the same class. - 7.
 Calves are shown on a halter.
-The use of a show sticks and scotch combs are optional. - 6.
-Members will be judged on: - a.
+The use of show sticks and scotch combs are optional.
+8. Members will be judged on: - a.
 25% General Appearance: health, cleanliness, grooming - b.
 25% Halter broke and ease at which youth can lead, control and set up the calf. - c.
 50% Conference Judging & Completion of Record Sheet: what has been learned about caring for and raising the calf Record Sheets may be picked up at the Extension Office. - d.
 Confirmation of the calf is NOT judged - e.
-Dairy youth will not be required to walk facing the calf. - 7.
-Consultation Judging will take place prior to the beef show at a location designated by the superintendent.
+Dairy youth will not be required to walk facing the calf. - 8.
 Members will be notified prior to the show.
 Participants must bring the "Bucket Calf Record Sheet" to the consultation judge.

-DIVISON A - BUCKET CALF
+DIVISION A - BUCKET CALF